Inventory management techniques: 7 methods for success in 2025

 Using machine learning to analyze past sales, customer behavior, and seasonal trends, tools like Linnworks accurately predict future product demand, anticipate peak periods, and help scale inventory and operations.

-MOQ (Minimum Order Quantity) and EOQ (Economic Order Quantity) are key concepts in inventory management.
-MOQ is the smallest amount of a product a supplier is willing to sell, which businesses need to factor into their purchasing decisions.
+MOQ (Minimum Order Quantity) and EOQ (Economic Order Quantity) are key concepts in inventory quantity management.
+It is the smallest amount of a product a supplier is willing to sell, which businesses need to factor into their purchasing decisions.

 EOQ, on the other hand, is the number of items that a company should order to minimize its total inventory costs.
 By understanding these quantities, businesses can optimize their inventory management strategies, keeping costs low while meeting customer demand.